Halef: The Call of the Roots

 Frequently Asked Questions

-No, Halef: The Call of the Roots is a standalone miniseries designed to conclude within its initial run.
-There are currently no plans for a second season unless the production is eventually reimagined as an anthology series.
+Halef: The Call of the Roots is a standalone miniseries designed to tell a complete story in a single installment.
+There are no plans for a second season unless the production is eventually reimagined as an anthology series.

 FAQ Refined:: March 2026